formix/obf/README.md

 # obf
-Obfuscator for connection string and passwords
+Obfuscator for connection strings and passwords